ammar/cf_script/README.md

 ## Known Problems/Limitations

 * Obviously everything depends on the output of `cf`, so if that changes things will break.
-An attempt to minimize this was made but there is no guarantee.
+This is not unique to cf_script, but it is something worth noting.
+The centralized parsing of `cf`'s output should reduce the impact of change on scripts, but there is no guarantee.

-* The fixtures were collected manually and they are a pain to manage.
-Will investigate creating a script that automates their collection.
+* The fixtures were collected manually and they might become a pain to manage.
+Will investigate creating a tool/script that automates their collection from `cf`.

-* I18N, n'existe pas, mais it's not impossible.
+* I18N, n'existe pas, mais, it's not impossible.
 If implemented, it should be based on the latest [translation files from the `cf` repository](https://github.com/cloudfoundry/cli/tree/master/cf/i18n/resources), and the process of pulling the files automated.
-Might explicity add LANG to the ENV variables passed to `cf` in the meantime.
+In the meantime, might explicity add LANG to the ENV variables passed to `cf`.

 * Windows?
 No clues.
 Probably not without some changes.